 - Misuse of equipment

-A New York City nursing home abuse lawyer will collect evidence to prove that negligence on the part of the nursing home led to the abuse and/or neglect your loved one has been forced to endure.
+A Bronx New York nursing home abuse lawyer will collect evidence to prove that negligence on the part of the nursing home led to the abuse and/or neglect your loved one has been forced to endure.
 Our attorneys will also determine if any additional parties are responsible for nursing home neglect or abuse, such as the manufacturer of a defective device that led to your loved one’s injuries.

 Compensation for Nursing Home Abuse and Neglect

 Nursing home residents and their families may be entitled to significant compensation for damages stemming from abuse and neglect.
-It is crucial to consult a New York City nursing home abuse lawyer as soon as possible to determine how much your case may be worth.
+It is crucial to consult a New York nursing home abuse lawyer as soon as possible to determine how much your case may be worth.

 Recoverable losses in a nursing home abuse claim may include: